- Key Concepts

 - 11 Key Accessibility Factors: A Checklist for Content Creators

 - Audio & Video

 - PDF Documents

 Accessibility needs relevant to content creators cluster around the need for clear and concise writing, using the formatting toolbar, and providing text alternatives:

 - Like it or not, the majority of users skim pages by headings and link titles.
 This ability to navigate and understand pages based on their structure becomes critically important for users with visual, reading or attention disabilities.

-- Formatting buttons really matter.
-Screen readers navigate and describe content based on how the text is tagged, not how it looks: "Heading 2" and "Unordered List" are meaningful; large bold text or circles icons pasted into sentences are not.
+- Formatting really matters.
+Screen readers navigate and describe content based on how the text is structured, not how it looks: marking content as headers and lists provides real, navigable structure; simply making text bold or putting bullet icons at the start of sentences does not.